sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

 There are three main advantages of streams vs. buffering:
 + spatial efficiency &mdash; no need to materialize the whole contents of the resource before it can be processed.
-+ time efficiency &mdash; information can be processed as soon as it is produced by the resource, rather than having to wait until it is materialized
++ time efficiency &mdash; information can be processed as soon as it is produced by the resource, rather than waiting until the whole of the information is available.
 + composability